Sprint Chase Technologies

 # Output: [1]

-And we get a list with one element as a shape because the tensor is now 1D.
+We get a list with one element, which is a shape, because the tensor is now 1D.

 Zero-Dim Tensors